damianperera/deno-starter/README.md

 $ ./deno test
 ```

+The reason why tests are written in a separate folder is because Deno has a potential feature in its road-map to ship application sources in a single executable, similar to Java - for more information on this discussion please refer [#986](https://github.com/denoland/deno/issues/986).

 ### Creating a new REST Endpoint
 When using this boilerplate your starting point for a REST endpoint would be the `controllers` directory.